OlgaKt/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 - Fair
 - Poor

-5. Have you encountered any challenges related to work-life balance in your current role?
-If yes, please describe.
+5. Have you considered leaving the company in the past 6 months?

+- Yes
+- No

 6. How satisfied are you with the opportunities for professional development and growth provided by the company?